Manouchehr Sotoudeh

-Manouchehr Sotoudeh (منوچهر ستوده, 19 July 1913 – 8 April 2016) was an Iranian geographer and scholar of Persian literature.
+Manouchehr Sotoudeh (منوچهر ستوده, 19 July 1913 – 8 April 2016) was an Iranian geographer and scholar of Persian literature who was famously known for his studies on Iranian languages and ethnic groups.
+Sotudeh earned his Ph.D. from the University of Tehran after studying Persian language and literature.

 He wrote 60 books and nearly 300 articles.
-He is the first Iranian who published the first dialectal dictionary.
-He was also a professor of University of Tehran.
+He was the first Iranian who published the first dialectal dictionary.
+He was also a professor at the University of Tehran.

+One of the master's most notable works is From Astara to Astarabad, which explores the fascinating blend of the history of the northern portion of Iran.
+His other contributions include editing the volumes on the history of Gilan and creating the Gilaki, Semnani, and Kermani dictionaries.

+Professor Manouchehr Sotoudeh died at the age of 103 in April 2016.